celery/celery/docs/userguide/periodic-tasks.rst

 that we'll not evaluate the app at module level when using ``test.s()``.

-The :meth:`~@add_periodic_task` function will add the entry to the :setting:`beat_schedule` setting behind the scenes, which also can be used to set up periodic tasks manually:
+The :meth:`~@add_periodic_task` function will add the entry to the :setting:`beat_schedule` setting behind the scenes, and the same setting can also can be used to set up periodic tasks manually:

 Example: Run the `tasks.add` task every 30 seconds.